How Much Does HVAC Repair Cost in 2025?

 Coil

-Coil replacement costs range from $600 to $2,400.The condenser coil, located in the outdoor unit, releases heat and humidity outside.
-It wraps around other components and is prone to failure due to dirt and debris accumulation.
+Coil replacement costs range from $600 to $2,400.
+The condenser coil, located in the outdoor unit, releases heat and humidity into the outside air.
+It wraps around other components and is prone to failure due to the accumulation of dirt and debris.

 HVAC TXV Replacement

-Replacing an HVAC thermostatic expansion valve (TXV or TEV) costs $100 to $500.
+Replacing an HVAC thermostatic expansion valve (TXV or TEV) costs between $100 and $500.
 The TXV controls the pressure of the refrigerant as it goes to the evaporator coil.
 If it gets clogged with oil or moisture, it may stop working.
 This valve helps regulate the flow of refrigerant, ensuring your system operates efficiently.

 Refrigerant Recharge